minoobeyzavi/Transpara/inmation/README.md

 ```
 They should clearly and simply articulate on a high level what inmation is and what they do.
 ```
-Software infrastructure... allow you to aggregate... wrap your hardware around the world...
+"Software infrastructure... allow you to aggregate... wrap your hardware around the world...
 Do big data analytics around operational assets.
 Abstract a way around...
 Unified way to bring data...
 Do something intelligent with data in a uniform way.
-Website that screams value.
+Website that screams value."

 #### Key Words